GioF71/tidal-connect/README.md

 At the end of July 2024, Tidal has removed all the MQA content.
 This particular implementation of Tidal Connect could play hi-res files only up to 24/48 and for MQA content: in the latter case, an unfolding to 24/88 or 24/96 was implemented by the application itself, while the further processing was delegated to a MQA capable DAC.
 As far as I know, content above 16/44 available as HI_RES at 24/44 or 24/48 is currently inexistent on Tidal, so I guess we are now stuck to standard redbook resolution (16/44).
 I don't consider this limitation a show-stopper.
 Some people might miss MQA, and that is totally fine for me.
 On the bright side, at least from now on, we don't have to worry about this controversial format to be detrimental to the audio quality, as some people said.
-All the hires content from Tidal is now available only via MPEG-DASH.
-Some of the [alternatives mentioned below](#alternatives) support this streaming schema and will be able to play hi-res content up to 24/192.
+The hires content from Tidal is not now available to all legacy streamers, including this (now quite outdated) implementation of Tidal Connect.
+Some of the [alternatives mentioned below](#alternatives) currently support Tidal HiRes streaming and will be able to play content up to 24/192.

 ### Presets